 The fifth day of your journey leads you to the origins of the movie Braveheart and two historical cities nearby.

 Perth is all about history, shopping and events.
-Souvenir shopping here offers something special because the city offers a set of unique and different products of very high quality that you can’t find anywhere else.
-What comes into the attractions, there are many castles to visit but the fine painted ceilings of the Huntingtower Castle is something not to miss.
-If you have included bicycles to your camper rental this is a great place to take them off of your campers bike rack.
-Local Kinnoull Hill with dramatic clifftops and the fine woodlands is great for cycling or walking.
+Souvenir shopping here offers something special, because the city offers a set of unique and different products of very high quality that you can’t find anywhere else.
+What is interesting, is that there are many castles to visit, but the fine painted ceilings of the Huntingtower Castle is are something not to miss.
+If you have included bicycles to your camper rental, this is a great place to take them off of your camper’s bike rack.
+Local Kinnoull Hill with dramatic clifftops and the fine woodlands are great for cycling or walking.

-Sir William Wallace, or The Wallace, is by far one of the most powerful most well recognised figures from Scottish history.
-He never got to be the King, he only fought two battles of which he lost the other one but he´s still probably the most well known of all of Scotland's monarchs.
+Sir William Wallace, or The Wallace, is by far one of the most powerful and recognized figures from Scottish history.
+He never got to be the King, he only fought two battles of which he lost the other one, but he´s still probably the best-known of all of Scotland's monarchs.
 His notable deeds took place over a short period of time before he resigned from his job, was betrayed and executed.
-The Wallace´s life is presented in the film Braveheart (1995) directed and starring Mel Gibson as Wallace.
+The Wallace´s life is presented in the film Braveheart (1995) directed and starring by Mel Gibson as Wallace.

-After a couple of days in a fairy tale-like sceneries its time for some vibrant city life.
-The capital and the heart of Scotland, Edinburgh is one of the most popular city destinations in Britain.
-It’s known for its rich and interesting history and exciting culture that’s been drawing people in the city all the way from the 18th century.
+After a couple of days in a fairy-tale-like sceneries, it’s time for some vibrant city life.
+The capital and the heart of Scotland, Edinburgh, is one of the most popular city destinations in Britain.
+It’s known for its rich and interesting history and exciting culture that’s been drawing people to the city all the way from the 18th century.
 Edinburgh is a versatile holiday destination with its beautiful buildings and city blocks, landmarks, restaurants, shopping possibilities, events, concerts, nightlife, museums, art galleries, parks and nature sights.

-There are tens and tens of attractive places to visit but the world famous icon of Scotland that you just should not leave out is Edinburgh Castle.
+There are dozens of attractive places to visit, but the world-famous icon of Scotland, that you just should not leave out, is Edinburgh Castle.
 This spectacular castle is right at the top end of the most popular attractions list in Scotland.
 It’s built on a high cliff and it can be found from the center of Edinburgh dominating the city skyline.
 Park your rental camper and explore this iconic fortress.

 Our welcoming rental station staff will be excited to hear all about your adventure.
-After packing your personal belonging and saying good bye to your beautiful rental camper Touring Cars staff will offer you a drive to the airport.
+After packing your personal belongings and saying goodbye to your beautiful rental camper Touring Cars staff will offer you a drive to the airport.